-Proposal No. 3: Election of Five Directors (Excluding Directors Serving as Audit and Supervisory Committee Members)
+Proposal No. 2: Election of Five Directors (Excluding Directors Serving as Audit and Supervisory Committee Members)

-The term of office of all four Directors (excluding Directors serving as Audit and Supervisory Committee Members) will have expired at the close of this General Meeting of Shareholders.
+The term of office of all five Directors (excluding Directors serving as Audit and Supervisory Committee Members) will have expired at the close of this General Meeting of Shareholders.
+We therefore propose that the five Directors be elected.